 Battery, range and charging

-The Ariya will be available with a broad range that includes two battery size options, four power outputs and the option of front-wheel drive and all-wheel drive.
+The Ariya is available with a broad range that includes two battery size options, four power outputs and the option of front-wheel drive and all-wheel drive.

 Two-wheel drive versions can be specified with either pack with the 63kWh producing 214bhp and the 87kWh delivering 239bhp to the front wheels.
-Customers opting for the all-wheel drive or (e-4ORCE) versions, get two different power outputs with the standard 87kWh model generating 302bhp and the range-topping 87kWh Performance model packing 389bhp.
-Opt for the latter version and you can experience a 0-62mph time of just 5.1 seconds.
-Which is plenty fast enough.
+Customers opting for the 302bhp all-wheel drive or (e-4ORCE) versions can only choose the larger 87kWh pack.
+Opt for the latter version and the 0-62mph time is just 5.7 seconds.
+Which will be plenty fast enough for most drivers.

-All versions will be able to accept a rapid DC charge at speeds of up to 130kW, which is on a par if not fractionally quicker than its rivals with the notable exception of the Tesla Model Y, which can charge at well over 200kW.
+All versions are able to accept a rapid DC charge at speeds of up to 130kW, which is on a par if not fractionally quicker than its rivals with the notable exceptions of the Hyundai IONIQ 5, Kia EV6 and Tesla Model Y, all of which can charge at well over 200kW.

-The 63kWh model will be able to charge from 10-80% in an estimated 31 minutes while the 87kWh version will do the same in around 35 minutes.
+The 63kWh model is able to charge from 10-80% in an estimated 31 minutes while the 87kWh version will do the same in around 35 minutes.

-The cheapest 63kWh two-wheel drive model starts at £41,845 while the range tops out with the 87kWh Performance variant at £58,440.
+The cheapest 63kWh two-wheel drive model starts at £41,845 while the range tops out with the 87kWh e-4ORCE variant with 22kWh charger at £56,290.
 Although that makes it look more expensive than rivals such as the Volkswagen ID.4 and ŠKODA Enyaq, Nissan claims the Ariya's resale values are predicted to be much higher than all the leading rivals, meaning the finance and lease payments for most customers will be similar to cheaper models.